Buying a Bitcoin Mining Rig? What You Need to Know

 On the other hand, most ASIC miners will come out of the box, as the purpose-built machine is already put together in the most optimal way.
 There is no assembly necessary, but that does not mean there is no work involved in getting a mining operation up and running.

-How to Set Up a Mining Rig
+How to Set Up a Bitcoin Mining Rig

 In this section we will describe what it takes to set up a mining rig, and more broadly, a mining operation.
 If this looks like too much work, remember that there are alternative options where you only provide the capital for the miners, and other parties take care of setup and maintenance.
-River Financial offers such a service to clients.
+River offers such a service to clients.
 This gives you access to the returns of Bitcoin mining (often at a scale individuals would not be able to obtain on their own), without the hassle or complexity.

-Setting Up a Mining Operation
+Setting Up a Bitcoin Mining Operation

 When it comes to getting a mining operation up and running, there are more steps involved than simply plugging in a device, pressing a button and entering a few parameters in an interface.
 The bigger an operation gets, the more considerations there are.
 This is why it helps to zoom out first and look at the overall business plan.

-Location for a Cryptocurrency Mining Operation
+Location for a Bitcoin Mining Operation

 The location is a critical decision, here are a few reasons why it is not an afterthought: